 Close-up of white plastic or latex strips hanging vertically, some curled or torn.

 Peter Mears (b.
 1988, UK) is a process-driven artist living and working between London and Hampshire.
-Drawing on a background in architecture, spatial design, and fine art, his practice explores the relationship between internal experience and external form—between intention and interpretation, control and improvisation.
+Drawing on a background in architecture and spatial design, his practice explores the relationship between internal experience and external form, between intention and interpretation, control and improvisation.

-At the heart of his work is an ongoing exploration of balance: between structure and freedom, permanence and change, individual voice and collective rhythm.
+At the core of his practice is an exploration of balance: between structure and freedom, permanence and change, individual gesture and collective rhythm.

 Recent exhibitions include Improv, Hampshire (2025); Façade, Hampshire (2024); and Hands, 8 Holland Street, London (2024).